-The Excess Catastrophe Florida Reinsurance Agreement is comprised of five contracts, as described below, which reinsure Castle Key Insurance Company ("CKIC") and Castle Key Indemnity Company ("CKI") for personal lines property excess catastrophe losses in Florida.
+The Florida Excess Catastrophe Reinsurance Agreement is comprised of five contracts, as described below, which reinsure Castle Key Insurance Company ("CKIC") and Castle Key Indemnity Company ("CKI") for personal lines property excess catastrophe losses in Florida.
 (We refer to both companies together as "Castle Key.")
-For the June 1, 2017 to May 31, 2018 term, the agreement includes two contracts placed in the traditional market, CKIC's and CKI's reimbursement contracts with the Florida Hurricane Catastrophe Fund (the "Mandatory FHCF contracts"), (6) and the Sanders Re 2017-2 Contract placed in the ILS market.
-Claim adjustment fees are indemnified as a percentage of ultimate net loss and are included within each contract's reinsurance limit.
+For the June 1, 2018 to May 31, 2019 term, the agreement includes two contracts placed in the traditional market, CKIC's and CKI's reimbursement contracts with the Florida Hurricane Catastrophe Fund (the "Mandatory FHCF contracts"), (6) and the Sanders Re 2017-2 Contract placed in the ILS market.